 File download: CBC General Poster [PDF]

 Yes, we provide a printable promotional poster about the Christmas Bird Count.
 You can download, print and use to post in appropriate locations to promote the CBC.
-The Chapter version is provided for those Audubon Chapters wishing to provide local details about their counts.

 Do you offer the Compiler's Manual in Spanish? ¿Está disponible el manual para compiladores en españ ol?